krystallopez/KL-portfolio/Module Projects/InventoryApp.md

 #### Can identify and create test scenarios

 For this project, I was able to create a test for each endpoint to ensure that all of the data requested by each endpoint was accurately shown on the UI.
-This involved creating individual test for each endpoint and in those tests calling on specific pieces of data such as an item's description or an item's price.
+This involved creating individual tests for each endpoint and in those tests calling on specific pieces of data such as an item's description or an item's price.

 <p align="center" >